 Director of Bands, California Lutheran University

 It is advisable to apply early!
-Students typically apply in November and early December.
-To be considered for financial assistance, including fellowships and teaching assistantships, applications must be received no later than February 1.
+The School of Music application deadline is December 1, but each professor can exercise flexibility and adjust that date as needed on a case by case basis.
+If the deadline is approaching or has even passed, please proceed by contacting Dr. Heidel directly for information.
 Preference will be given to applicants with a minimum of two years of teaching or equivalent professional experience.
 Interested students should follow the application process as outlined through the School of Music.
 In addition to submitting a formal application through the School of Music, follow these steps:

 As early as possible, establish communication with Dr. Mark Heidel, Director of Bands, to express your interest in the graduate band conducting program.
 Submit directly to Dr. Heidel a (1) current CV, (2) current repertoire list of wind band works studied and conducted in performance, (3) formal and interpretive analysis of a work to be determined by Dr. Heidel, and (4) DVD of recent conducting performances (frontal view) in a concert and/or rehearsal setting.